thomasmichaelwallace/challenger/README.md

 Note that you may need to download the Visual C++ 2010 re-distributable to use this pre-build version, you can find that on the [Microsoft Website](http://www.microsoft.com/en-gb/download/details.aspx?id=5555)

 If you wish to build it; Challenger is a python script and therefore needs a python environment to run.
-As LUSAS is a Windows program, I would recommend investigating [PortablePython 3.2](http://www.portablepython.com/ "Portable Python").
+As LUSAS is a Windows program, I would recommend investigating [PortablePython](http://www.portablepython.com/ "Portable Python").
 Once installed Challenger can be run using __python challenger.exe__.

 Configuration
 -------------